 Leadbeater's account of modern times, the changing nature of society, its values and ethics, are one discourse on the social frameworks in which we live.
 Within the business world there are increasing demands regarding the impact of economic activity and on the natural environment.
-Rhetoric on corporate social responsibility is commonplace, coinciding with this is the fair trade movement, which aims to move beyond rhetorical expressions of responsibility to structure trading relationships in such a way that the weaker party is not left at the mercy of market prices (Jones, 2000; Allen, 2005).
+Rhetoric on corporate social responsibility (CSR) is commonplace, coinciding with this is the fair trade movement, which aims to move beyond rhetorical expressions of responsibility to structure trading relationships in such a way that the weaker party is not left at the mercy of market prices (Jones, 2000; Allen, 2005; Doherty et al, 2009).
 These developments are grounded in codes of conduct that reflect the morality of the age in which we live.
-Many examples of all forms of socially and environmentally responsible forms of organisations are starting to flourish and create an impact worldwide; Ben and Jerry's; Bodyshop; Timberland; Howies; John Deere; Traidcraft; The Eden Project.
+Many examples socially and environmentally responsible forms of organisations are starting to flourish and create an impact worldwide; Ben and Jerry's; Bodyshop; Timberland; Howies; John Deere; Traidcraft; The Eden Project.
 Yet there is the question of whether these organisations are actually enacting more moral and ethical behaviours.
-As Friedman suggests:
+There are questions about the point at which CSR blends then becomes social enterprise and what distinctions there are between the two.